TheFourGreatErrors/alpha-rptr/README.md

 3. RCI
 4. Open Close Cross Strategy
 5. Trading View Strategy (implemented but not supported in the current implementation via gmail) - maybe in the future todo tradingview webhooks implementation, until then this project is recommended for tradingview webhooks trading: https://github.com/CryptoMF/frostybot

+It is not recommended to use these strategies for live trading, as they are here mostly just for reference.

 ## Requirements